-- Try and establish: - Were there any witnesses?
-(If so, then statements should be taken) - Note details of any vehicle involved (registration, make, colour etc.) Never check for registered keeper details on the DVLA system unless information received is from a council officer or there is a written signed s9 statement regarding the incident from the witness. - Descriptions of fly tippers - Send out investigative letter (appendix 7 or 7a as appropriate)
+- Try and establish: - Were there any witnesses (If so, then statements should be taken) - Note details of any vehicle involved (registration, make, colour etc) and obtain current keeper details from the Dorset Police. - Descriptions of persons involved. - Consider sending out investigative letter as appropriate (appendix 7 or 7a as appropriate)